mmkal/eslint-plugin-codegen/README.md

 }
 ```

-Or if not using the recommended config, specify the processor explicitly:
+Or specify the processor explicitly - when you switch to [flat config this will be required](https://eslint.org/docs/latest/extend/custom-processors#specifying-processor-in-config-files):

 ```js
 module.exports = {